vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 # Quick guide - Digital Ocean fullnode
-This guide will give an example of how to deploy a Namada fullnode on the latest public testnet.
+This guide will give an example of how to deploy a Namada fullnode either on either the Heliax founding team testnet or Luminara's community-run testnet.
+In total it takes about an hour, depending on your server specs.

-#### 1. Create a new droplet (aka instance) on [DigitalOcean](https://cloud.digitalocean.com).
+## 1. Create a new droplet (aka instance) on [DigitalOcean](https://cloud.digitalocean.com).
 After you have a DigitalOcean account, create a droplet.
-We recommend at least 16GB of RAM and 320GB storage.
+We recommend a droplet with 16GB of RAM and 320GB SSD storage (install takes ~40 minutes), but you can use a less expensive droplet with 8GB RAM / 160GB SSD storage (install takes ~2 hours).

 **Tip:** If you're just testing briefly, select a more powerful machine and the process will be much quicker.
 If you intend to keep the droplet for a month or more, use the minimum spec machine to save costs.